CommodoreOS/PCUAE/README.md

 Make a TheVic20 boot up as a The400 and The400 into Thec64.

-Also runs these things on other models like TheA500 Mini, The400, VCS+, Atari Gamestation.
+Also runs these things on other models like THEA500 Mini, THE400 Mini, VAtaqri 2600/7800 Plus, Atari Gamestation Pro.

 Thanks to vic2020ian on THEC64 Commmuity Forum for the discription - https://thec64community.online/thread/1754/pcuae-etc

+Edited it abit now... :)

 ##

-If I have not change the PCUAE version number above to the same one availible to download then I just forgot to do it, it will change evenually... :)

 Any help you need with PCUAE, look on THEC64 Community Fourm: https://thec64community.online